roamlab/reactemg_stroke/README.md

 ### 4. Convergence Study

-Trains for 100 epochs (10× optimal) and evaluates every 5 epochs on both stroke test sets and healthy s25 data to track learning dynamics and catastrophic forgetting.
+Trains for 100 epochs (10× optimal) and evaluates every 5 epochs on stroke test sets to track learning dynamics.

 **Run all participants:**
 ```bash